kt3k/bmp/README.md

 ```

 - `version` is the current version of your repository.
 You need to update this to the actuall current version number.
 - `commit` is the commit message which is used when you perform the command `bmp -c`, which commits with appropriate commit message, and cut the tag.
+This field is optional, and you can delete this if you don't want to use committing feature.
 - `files` contains the version number patterns in files.
-If your README.md file contains `my-library v1.2.3`, then you need to set this property to `README.md: my-library v%.%.%`.
+For example, if your README.md file contains `my-library v1.2.3`, then you need to set this property to `README.md: my-library v%.%.%`.
 (As you can see `%.%.%` part represents the version number)
+  `bmp` doesn't parse your files.
+So you can list any files with any syntax.

 Then you need to modify this file to fit the reality of your repository.
-It might be something like the below:
+It might be something like the below, for example:

 ```yaml
 version: 0.4.3